Manifesto-Digital/contentful-gatsby-netlify/documentation/08-contentful.md

 ## Fields

-Below is a list of conventions when adding a field to contentful model
+Below is a list of conventions when adding a field to contentful model.

 ### Rich text